tsgates/arch-wiki-markdown/wiki/Lm_sensors.md

     Core 1:       +56.0°C  (high = +85.0°C, crit = +95.0°C)
     Core 9:       +60.0°C  (high = +85.0°C, crit = +95.0°C)
     Core 10:      +61.0°C  (high = +85.0°C, crit = +95.0°C)

-    smsc47b397-isa-0480
-    Adapter: ISA adapter
-    fan1:        1730 RPM
-    fan2:        1746 RPM
-    fan3:        1224 RPM
-    fan4:        2825 RPM
-    temp1:        +46.0°C
-    temp2:        +37.0°C
-    temp3:        +23.0°C
-    temp4:       -128.0°C

-Note the cores are numbered 0, 1, 9, 10 which is repeated into the second CPU.
-Most users want the core temperatures to report out in sequential order, i.e. 0,1,2,3,4,5,6,7.
-Fixing the order is accomplished in two steps.

-Step 1.
-ID what each chip is reporting
+    ...

-Run sensors with the -u switch to see what options are available for each physical chip:
+Again, run sensors with the -u switch to see what options are available for each physical chip:

     $ sensors -u coretemp-isa-0000